kkin1995/kkin1995.github.io/_pages/index.md

 {% include analytics.html %}
 {% endif %}

 Hi there!
-I'm **Karan**, a recent graduate with an MSc in Physics and a passion for Astrophysics and Machine Learning.
-I'm currently in the process of applying for a PhD in Astrophysics and working on a research project with my thesis advisor that we plan to publish in MNRAS.
-Welcome to my personal website, where you can learn more about me and my work.
+My name is **Karan**.
+I recently completed a MSc in Physics focussing on Astrophysics and Machine Learning.
+I'm currently applying for a PhD in Astrophysics and collaborating on a research project with my thesis advisor which we plan to publish in the Monthly Notices of the Royal Astronomical Society.

 ![Big Profile Photo](/assets/profile.jpeg "profile.jpeg")

-On this website, you'll find information about my academic background, research interests and accomplishments, and my blog where I share my thoughts on various topics related to Astrophysics and Machine Learning.
-Feel free to take a look around and don't hesitate to get in touch if you have any questions or want to discuss potential collaborations.
+Here you'll find details about my academic background, research interests, achievements and a blog where I share my thoughts and musings.
+Feel free to explore and don't hesitate to contact me to discuss potential collaborations.

-Thank you for visiting, and I hope you enjoy learning more about my work!
+Thank you for stopping by!